thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ![image](https://github.com/thirumurthis/Learnings/assets/6425536/11cb3ad3-3f50-439d-be7a-9d2c6f407511)

-## Update the status of the resource in Controller
+## Update the status when the Custom Resource deployed

-- Once the Controller and Custom resources are deployed we can track the status with `kubectl get greet/greet-sample -w`,
+- Once the Controller and Custom resources are deployed we can track the status with `kubectl get greet/greet-sample -w`, in this section we will see the code changes required to include the Appname and status so using `kubectl get` will provide the info, like in the snapshot.

 ![image](https://github.com/thirumurthis/Learnings/assets/6425536/4c1df07f-add4-48b4-a8e3-f63e22563705)

-- In the `*_type.go` file we need to add the marker like below over the corresponding `Greet` struct in this case.
+- In the `api/v1alpha1/*_type.go` file we need to add the marker like below over the corresponding `Greet` struct in this case.

 ```
 //+kubebuilder:printcolumn:name="APPNAME",type="string",JSONPath=".spec.name",description="Name of the app"
 //+kubebuilder:printcolumn:name="STATUS",type="string",JSONPath=".status.status",description="Status of the app"
 ```

-- Code snippet of the `type.go` file, in the `GreetStatus`, which we included `Status` string type.
+- The code snippet of the `type.go` file, in the `GreetStatus` struct includes new property `Status` of string type.
-- In the reconciler will be updated status dynamically in the code which we will update in the `controller.go`.
+- In the `controllers/*controller.go` reconciler function we check the status and updated it dynamically based on resource status.

 ```
 // GreetStatus defines the observed state of Greet
 type GreetStatus struct {
-	// INSERT ADDITIONAL STATUS FIELD - define observed state of cluster
-	// Important: Run "make" to regenerate code after modifying this file
-        Status string `json:"status,omitempty"`
+        Status string `json:"status,omitempty"`   // ----------> newly added status property
 }

-//Don't leave any space between the marker - ADD below
+//Don't leave any new line space between the marker // below marker used to display APPNAME and STATUS

 //+kubebuilder:object:root=true
 //+kubebuilder:printcolumn:name="APPNAME",type="string",JSONPath=".spec.name",description="Name of the app"